PieterjanVandenweghe/CleanUpAfterIphoneImport/README.md

-# CleanUpAfterIphoneImport
+# Clean up after Iphone Import

-Clean up directories after import from Iphone and move to permanent folder.
+1. Delete all the AAE files from the imported directories.